Vihaan7578/careerForge/README.md

 ## ✨ What It Actually Does

-Okay so here's what this bad boy can do:
+Okay so here's what this website can do

 - **AI Content Magic**: Uses Groq AI to write your professional summary.
 Like, it actually sounds good—not robotic at all
 - **Bullet Point Makeover**: Takes your boring job descriptions and makes them... well, impressive.
 The AI has some tricks up its sleeve